Options

 The preferredName

 attribute is used for informational purposes.
 It is displayed in messages in cases where a name is not available, e.g., when evaluating option requirements or processing positional arguments.
-If not specified, the first name in the names
+If not specified, the first name from option names will be used.

 This attribute is not validated, so it can be any string.